Municipio

 A municipio (/es/) or município (/pt/) is an administrative division in several Hispanophone and Lusophone nations, respectively.
 It is often translated as 'municipality' in English.
 It comes from mūnicipium (/la/), meaning 'township'.

-In English, a municipality often is defined as relating to a single city or town, but in Spanish, the term municipio may mean not a single city or town but rather a jurisdiction with several towns and cities such as a township, county, borough or civil parish.
+In English, a municipality is often defined as relating to a single city or town, but in Spanish, the term municipio may not refer to a single city or town but rather a jurisdiction with several towns and cities such as a township, county, borough or civil parish.
 The Italian term municipalità (/it/) refers to a single city or to a group of cities and towns in a township, and the term municipio (/it/) is used for city subdivisions.
 On the other hand, usage of município in Portuguese is almost entirely restricted to a cluster of cities or towns such as a county or township.
 However, in Brazil, a município is an independent city and a public corporation with the status of a federated entity.
 In the Philippines, a munisipyo (/tl/) may refer to a town hall.